tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/README.md

 The main advantage is a fast, secure setup process.

 The playbook implements the following tasks:
-- Elk server - Installs and configures Docker, Python and Kibana.
+- Installs and configures Docker, Python and Kibana onto the ELK server
-- Web1 & Web2 servers: Installs and configures Docker, Apache, Filebeat, Metricbeat and the DVWA web application.
+- Installs and configures Docker, Apache, Filebeat, Metricbeat on both web servers
-- Increases vm.max_map_count on the ELK server to allow Elasticsearch functionality.
+- Installs and configures DVWA web application on both web servers

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 ![image](https://user-images.githubusercontent.com/47544604/160303171-270d5efb-6801-420c-9633-98a825956c60.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the web servers, IP's 10.0.0.4 and 10.0.0.6 We have installed the following Beats on these machines:
+This ELK server is configured to monitor the web servers (10.0.0.4 and 10.0.0.6).
+We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat